TerraCycle: Products and services

 TerraCycle has created approximately 200 products, all of which are licensed to manufacturers, instead of being manufactured by TerraCycle itself.

 It began with the production of fertilizer made from vermicompost, which is produced by feeding organic waste to worms.
 The worms' excrement was then liquefied into "compost tea" by mixing it with air and warm water in large vats.
 It was packaged in reused plastic water bottles.
 The spray bottle tops were rejects from other companies.
 Residue left over from the vats was used in potting soil and seed starter products.

 The company diversified its production into upcycling around 2007 and began creating products from other waste items such as making coin pouches and tablet cases from retired U.S. Postal Service bags.
 Various products are produced from pre-consumer waste and post-consumer waste, including messenger and tote bags.

 Plastic packaging waste, that is not upcycled, is recycled into a raw material that can be used in plastic products, including playgrounds, plastic lumber, plastic pavers, bike racks, park benches, and garbage and recycling cans.

 Its recycling programs enable individuals or groups to collect specified waste materials in exchange for donations to a selected cause or school.
 Users sign up via the firm's website, and shipping and donation costs are generally covered by a sponsoring company related to the specified recycling program.
 The waste materials, typically non-recyclable, are either refurbished, upcycled, or recycled.

+Terracycle contracts with third parties for its recycling.